 Karagama is a city of pilgrimage in Sri Lanka for both Buddhists and Hindus.
 Indeed, in the same place are the two temples!
 The temple is located near Yala National Park.
-You can easily combine your visit of Yala with Karagama.
+You can easily combine your visit to Yala with Karagama.

 Kataragama Temple is surrounded by lovely sceneries from where you take beautiful photos and take time for contemplation.
 If you are there in July, then make sure you join the Perahera Esala celebrations.
 This is a huge parade, which is absolutely stunning!
 It celebrates the god of war Skanda Kumara.

-Where to stay in the South of Sri Lanka?
+Where to stay in South Sri Lanka?

 Best hotels in Galle

 For the ultimate experience stay at Galle Fort Hotel.
 This stunning colonial building has been fully restored in a stunning hotel.
 The hotel has an outdoor pool and terrace as well as a great restaurant.
 Check it out here.

 The Bartizan Galle Fort